 Since 1996, Wales has been divided into 22 local government areas, each with its own elected council.
 They vary considerably in size.
 Rural Powys, which includes much of the sparsely populated “Desert of Wales” (where you won't find any sands, but an expanse of moorland) is 47 times bigger than the county borough of Blaenau Gwent in the South Wales Valleys.

-At election time, you’ll hear mention of Wales’s parliamentary constituencies.
-The nation is split into 40 of them, returning a member each to the House of Commons in London and the National Assembly of Wales in Cardiff Bay.
+At election time, you’ll hear mention of Wales’ parliamentary constituencies.
+The nation is split into 40 of them, returning a member each to the House of Commons in London and the Senedd (Welsh Parliament) in Cardiff Bay.
 You’ll also sometimes hear people use older county names, such as South Glamorgan, Radnorshire or Dyfed.
-It’s a testament to the number of times that boundaries have been redrawn in Wales’s long history.
+It’s a testament to the number of times that boundaries have been redrawn in Wales’ long history.

-There are six official cities in Wales.
+There are seven official cities in Wales.
 Cardiff has been the capital since 1955, and is home to around 363,000 people.
 Swansea and Newport also have populations in the hundreds of thousands, while Bangor has just 19,000 residents but has held city status “since time immemorial”.
-The last two, St Asaph and St Davids, are the two smallest cities in the UK, with populations of around 3,500 and 2,000 respectively.
+The smallest two, St Asaph and St Davids, are the two smallest cities in the UK, with populations of around 3,500 and 2,000 respectively.
+Wrexham is Wales' youngest city, having been awarded city status as part of the HRH Queen Elizabeth II Platinum Jubilee celebrations in 2022.

 Much of Wales’ landscape is protected, ensuring its beauty will be preserved for generations to come.
-Around a quarter of the country lies either within one of its three National Parks (Snowdonia, the Brecon Beacons and the Pembrokeshire Coast) or one of its five Areas of Outstanding Natural Beauty (AONBs): Llŷn Peninsula, the Clwydian Range and Dee Valley, the Gower Peninsula, Anglesey and the Wye Valley.
+Around a quarter of the country lies either within one of its three National Parks (Eryri (Snowdonia), Bannau Brycheiniog (Brecon Beacons), and the Pembrokeshire Coast) or one of its five Areas of Outstanding Natural Beauty (AONBs): Llŷn Peninsula, the Clwydian Range and Dee Valley, the Gower Peninsula, Anglesey and the Wye Valley.
 The last two book-end the journey “o Fôn i Fynwy”, with the Wye Valley AONB spreading out across both sides of the Wales-England border.

 Much of Wales’ landscape is protected, ensuring its beauty will be preserved for generations to come."